Limited In-Person Classes are Back for the Holidays!

 Come Learn With Us!

-Public Glass offers a variety of unique classes that will get you started on your path to creativity with glass!
+Public Glass offers a variety of classes that will ignite your creative path with glass!
 We combine hands-on learning with small class sizes & professional instruction so that you can truly experience the medium no matter which glassmaking process you choose.